 Before submitting your application please read each section of this page carefully.

-Applications for the New Zealand Sign Language Interpreting Scholarships are now closed
+Applications for the Sign Language Interpreting Scholarship are now closed.

 The information we provide on this page is an indication only.
 The letter of offer that we will send you if your application is accepted will provide fuller details.

 - pay you $3,000 per year of study upon successful completion of the year.

 - pay you one off travel and accommodation assistance if you have had to relocate to Auckland to attend the course, to a maximum of $1,500 on top of the scholarship payment.

 To be eligible for this scholarship, you must:

 - Be accepted into the AUT’s Bachelor of Arts: New Zealand Sign Language: English Interpreting course.